keostrife/babyNode/README.md

 Normally you will have to write code on both client and server for an application to work (socket.emit and socket.on)

-This system uses a dirty trick to dynamically generate code from the server and make client import it as legit javascript code.
+This system uses a trick to dynamically generate code from the server and make client import it as legit javascript code.

 Therefor, with one import statement from server, both client and server have what they need to be up and running...

-I wrote a very sketchy jquery plugin that allows u to write jquery code from server...
+I wrote the jquery plugin that allows u to write jquery code from server...

 That would be a sample if you want to contribute a plugin :)